 Why I choose the PSM program was for a few reasons.
 1. It prepared me for the real world, I can honestly say that the classes/course work offered by the program has been applicable to my current position.
 I did not want to fit into 1 category or have few job options because my degree limited me, with the PSM program it allowed me to become multi-dimensional 2.
 The thesis projects are extremely applicable to the real world and offer experience both personally and professionally with the ability to make industry connections 3.
 The flexibility of the program, I was able to tailor my courses and project to fit my career goals.

-3. From Jared Jenssen, ABS-PSM Student graduating Fall 2013 from the Industrial Microbial Biotechnology track of Applied Biosciences-PSM
+3. From Jared Jenssen, ABS-PSM Student graduated Fall 2013 from the Industrial Microbial Biotechnology track of Applied Biosciences-PSM

 Starting in January 2014 I will be working towards a PhD in Plant Pathology at Iowa State University in Ames, Iowa.
 I will be studying various soybean seed treatments to confer resistance to soybean cyst nematodes, under the direction of Greg Tylka, PhD.
 The project I will be participating on is truly interdisciplinary, utilizing aspects of Engineering, Biochemistry, Molecular Biology, Microbiology, Entomology and Plant Pathology.